 Apart from the previously mentioned positive impacts, the currently built hospitality industry buildings are being redesigned to fit the needs of both residents and international visitors, including building better transport, sanitary and other infrastructure.

-For hospitality impacts are usually divided into aesthetic, cultural social, ecological and political effects, we are taking this approach to explore the benefits of changing luxury travel sector.
+For hospitality impacts are usually divided into aesthetic, cultural social, ecological, and political effects, we are taking this approach to explore the benefits of changing the luxury travel sector.

 Therefore, the damage of aesthetics, such as incompatible hotel styles from different decades with distinct architectural aesthetics is lessened by current travelers’ preferences for authentic travel experiences, more and more preferring home-sharing accommodations and less modern accommodation housing.

-These preferences, in return, allow to preserve the traditional housing and buildings, and not to ruin the historical areas with new buildings.
-Due to traveler demands, local governments tend to limit attendance of nature sights in high season.
+These preferences, in return, allow preserving the traditional housing and buildings, and not to ruin the historical areas with new buildings.
+Due to traveler demands, local governments tend to limit attendance of natural sights in high season.

 Cultural impact is directly derived from travelers’ preferences for authentic travel experiences.
 As the demand for preserving cultural heritage grows, local governments tend to support sustainable tourism, especially stressing the social and cultural perspectives of it.
 Heritage-based urban revalorization can in return generate green employment and stimulate local development.

-Educational and awareness-rising events, such as TED talks also allow locals to gain knowledge, which can then be applied to tackle some of the ecological problems in the area.
+Educational and awareness-raising events, such as TED talks also allow locals to gain knowledge, which can then be applied to tackle some of the ecological problems in the area.

 Conscious Travel is the New Luxury with its Perks for All

-As seen in the previous years, luxury travel is turning from cocktail sipping by the pool and limousine shuttles to diamond hotels into authentic, conscious and self-growth-oriented sector.
-The transformational travel, a megatrend already in 2018, is taking it to the next level in 2019, demanding authentic, environmentally-friendly experiences concerned with physical wellness and stimulating mentality through workshops and conferences.
+As seen in the previous years, luxury travel is turning from cocktail-sipping by the pool and limousine shuttles to diamond hotels into the authentic, conscious, and self-growth-oriented sector.
+Transformational travel, a megatrend already in 2018, is taking it to the next level in 2019, demanding authentic, environmentally-friendly experiences concerned with physical wellness and stimulating mentality through workshops and conferences.

-With the change of perception of luxury, communities and nature in travel destinations can benefit in ways it could not before.
-Increased awareness of costumer demands make governments to preserve natural sights, restrict construction to appeal aesthetically.
-In terms of positive cultural impacts, the exposure to different attitudes towards race, religious views, gender equality, and others, allow to build less discriminatory environment, bridging nations and states.
+The change of perception of luxury, communities, and nature in travel destinations can benefit in ways it could not before.
+Increased awareness of customer demands makes governments preserve natural sights, restrict construction to appeal aesthetically.
+In terms of positive cultural impacts, exposure to different attitudes towards race, religious views, gender equality, and others, allow building a less discriminatory environment, bridging nations, and states.
 The ecological preferences directly stimulate hoteliers to offer sustainable hotels, whilst social impact goes hand in hand with economic developments and political action to attract more tourists to less populated, rural areas.